Paulo Dybala: Style of play

 A versatile forward, Dybala can play in any attacking position.
 He started out as a left winger for Instituto in Argentina but since moving to Italy, he has played as a right winger or as an attacking midfielder.
 Because of his involvement in his team's attacking plays and his goalscoring ability, his former manager at Juventus Massimiliano Allegri used Dybala as a central midfielder on some occasions (known as a "mezzala", in Italian), and described him as a "box-to-box player" ("tuttocampista", in Italian) in 2018.
 Dybala is also adept at scoring free-kicks and penalties.
 His playing style has drawn comparisons with compatriots Sergio Agüero, Javier Pastore, Carlos Tevez, Omar Sívori, Diego Maradona, and Lionel Messi, as well as former Italian forwards Vincenzo Montella, Alessandro Del Piero, and Roberto Baggio; the latter of whom described Dybala as the number 10 of the future in 2017.
 Widely considered to be a highly talented prospect in world football, in 2014, Don Balón named him one of the 100 most promising young players in the world born after 1993.
 Despite his talent, his consistency and leadership qualities have been questioned by the media.
 Moreover, he has struggled with numerous injuries.

 After scoring a goal, Dybala is known for using his signature "mask" celebration; regarding the celebration, he commented: "My mask gesture isn't so much a goal celebration but rather a message.
 It's an ideal mask, which gladiators wore to fight.
 In Doha against Milan, after we lost Supercoppa, the idea of this celebration was born."

 Personal life

 Dybala obtained Italian citizenship on 13 August 2012, in order to facilitate his move to Palermo and circumvent FIGC regulations that allow only two non-EU players in a Serie A team.
 Dybala initially attempted to obtain Polish citizenship through ancestry from his grandfather but the bureaucracy was too complex.

 Dybala has several tattoos on his body: two stripes on his left arm, an Arabic tattoo, and a crowned football on his leg.

-Since 2018, Dybala has been in a relationship with Oriana Sabatini, who is the daughter of the Venezuelan actress Catherine Fulop and Osvaldo Sabatini, and the niece of legendary Argentinian tennis champion, Gabriela Sabatini.
+Since 2018, Dybala has been in a relationship with Oriana Sabatini, who is the daughter of the Venezuelan-Argentine actress Catherine Fulop and Osvaldo Sabatini, and the niece of legendary Argentine tennis champion, Gabriela Sabatini.
 On 20 July 2024, the two were married.
-The couple announced they were expecting their first child on 30 September 2025.
+The couple announced they were expecting their first child, on 30 September 2025.
+The child, a daughter named Gia, was born on 2 March 2026.